 It was now fully integrated into the framework of the Millennium Development Goals and the international community declared 2010 the international year for biological diversity.
-The United Nations has also declared this to be the Decade on Biodiversity.

-The Wales Environment Strategy sets out the Welsh Government's commitment to halting biodiversity loss and to see a definite recovery from the losses that have already occurred.
-Key actions to help achieve this aim by 2010 have been set and are detailed in the strategy and underpin the Welsh Government's UK and international commitments to halting biodiversity loss.
+The Wales Environment Strategy sets out the Welsh Assembly Government's commitment to halting biodiversity loss and to see a definite recovery from the losses that have already occurred.
+Key actions to help achieve this aim by 2010 have been set and are detailed in the strategy and underpin the Welsh Assembly Government's UK and international commitments to halting biodiversity loss.